International LOFAR Telescope

 Long-Term proposals with explicit requests for allocations in future semesters may be submitted as a separate category (restricted rules apply, details given online).

-20% of Cycle 4 will be allocated directly by the independent Programme Committee (PC) based only on scientific merit, while the remainder will be allocated in tandem between national consortia and the PC; in addition to scientific merit these allocations may reflect national interests (detailed mechanism online).
+The ILT-PC will distribute 45% of the total available time in Cycle 5 under Open Skies Conditions, with instructions to allocate approximately 20% of the total to long-term projects (and no instructions with regard to the other 25% which it allocates).
+The remainder will be allocated in tandem between national consortia and the PC; in addition to scientific merit these allocations may reflect national interests (detailed mechanism online).

 Proposals must be self-contained (except that proposals that aim to share parts of surveys or other larger overlapping sets of observations may have an Envelope Sheet as an additional technical supplement).